 Place your recyclable items in a BLUE BAG at the curb on your regular trash collection day.
-Glass, plastics and metals can be co-mingled in the same bag.
+Glass, plastics, cartons and metals can be co-mingled in the same bag.
+Please place papers in a separate blue bag to keep them dry.
+Blue bags can be purchases at many stores where trash bags are sold, or you may use blue grocery store bags.

 Glass jars and bottles (brown, green and clear)